Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Conclusion

-This paper studies online bilevel optimization in outer (leader) dynamic and static environments and provides regret guarantees under different convexity assumptions on the time-varying objective functions.
-In particular, we propose a new class of online bilevel algorithms that are capable of leveraging smoothness and provide regret bounds in terms of problem-dependent quantities such as the path-length of the comparator sequence.
+This paper studies online bilevel optimization and provides regret guarantees under different convexity assumptions on the time-varying objective functions.
+In particular, we propose a new class of online bilevel algorithms capable of leveraging smoothness and providing regret bound in terms of problem-dependent quantities, such as the path-length of the comparator sequence.

-One direction for future work is to generalize our analysis to universal dynamic regret minimization (i.e. with arbitrary comparator sequence), which would make the online bilevel optimization more widely applicable.
-Further, there exist some other regularities in the literature defined in terms of the functional variation~\cite{besbes2015non} and the gradient variation \cite{chiang2012online,jadbabaie2015online}.
-For online bilevel optimization, providing regret bounds in terms of these variations, and studying whether multiple accesses of gradient/Hessian can improve the dynamic regret as measured by these regularities, are also important future works.